-With 50 years of experience the Ravagnan Gallery has established an exclusive reputation and has formed partnerships and collaborations with others artistic institutions of the city.
-The gallery has collaborated with Palazzo delle Prigioni, here, exhibitions were dedicated to Miguel Berrocal (1972), Giulio Turcato (1973), Emil Schumacher (1975), Andy Warhol (1977), Antonio Ligabue (1982), Mario Schifano (1984), Joan Miró (1985), Giorgio De Chirico (1987), Ludovico De Luigi (1988), Andrea Vizzini (1988), Vincenzo Eulisse (1991) and Riccardo Licata (2000).
-Further to this, within the Museo di Sant'Appollonia, the Ravagnan Gallery presented an anthological show by Fortunato Depero (1992).
+With 55 years of experience, the Ravagnan Gallery has made an exclusive reputation fot itself, and has struck partnerships and collaborations with other artistic institutions of the city.
+The gallery has collaborated for instance with the Palazzo delle Prigioni, with exhibitions dedicated to Miguel Berrocal (1972), Giulio Turcato (1973), Emil Schumacher (1975), Andy Warhol (1977), Antonio Ligabue (1982), Mario Schifano (1984), Joan Miró (1985), Giorgio De Chirico (1987), Ludovico De Luigi (1988), Andrea Vizzini (1988), Vincenzo Eulisse (1991) and Riccardo Licata (2000).
+Furthermore, within the Museo di Sant'Appollonia, the Ravagnan Gallery presented an anthological show on Fortunato Depero (1992).

-Today, under the leadership of the sons Carlo and Chiara, the Ravagnan Gallery organizes personal and collective exhibitions closely with a group of emerging and affirmed artists of different generations and nationalities.
+Today, under the leadership of the founder's heirs, Carlo and Chiara, the Ravagnan Gallery organizes personal and collective exhibitions and works closely with a group of artists belonging to different generations and nationalities.

 The Gallery is located on the east side of St. Mark's square, under the arcades of Procuratie Nuove, at wqlking dinstance from the Bell Tower and the Caffè Florian.